|

 bottomed out at minus 72 degrees F. Mushers and their 14 dog

-teams will start the 2006 race in Fairbanks, Alaska and traverse
+teams will start the 2009 race in Whitehorse, Yukon Territory of

-gear and supplies to survive the elements independently on their
+and supplies to survive the elements independently on their own.

 Rules do not permit any help or support along the entire 1000 miles,